University Entrance Option

-The University Entrance option is designed for students who have applied to, or intend to apply to, one of Mount Royal’s baccalaureate degree programs but may lack specific admission requirements or do not meet the competitive admission average for the program.
-Students in the university entrance option will register primarily in post-secondary courses but are permitted to enroll in high-school equivalency courses in order to meet admission requirements of their intended degree program.
-Admission to the University Entrance option does not guarantee subsequent admission to a Mount Royal degree program.
+The University Entrance option is designed for students who intend to apply to one of Mount Royal’s baccalaureate degree programs but may lack specific admission requirements or do not meet the competitive admission average for the program at this time.
+Students in the University Entrance Option will register primarily in post-secondary courses but are permitted to enroll in high-school equivalency courses to meet admission requirements for their intended degree program.
+Admission to the University Entrance Option does not guarantee subsequent admission to a Mount Royal degree program.

 University Entrance Option – Admission Requirements

 General Admission Requirements

 Mount Royal has a general admission policy which must be met to be considered for admission.
 Once you have applied and we have received your supporting documentation, the Admissions and Recruitment Office will determine your admission category.
 This category will determine which general admission requirements you must meet to be considered for admission to your program of choice.
 Please review each category to ensure you are looking at the admission requirements which are relevant to your situation.
 All students must meet the general admission requirements for Mount Royal University programs, except where the information contained in this section differs.

 Additional Admission Requirements – University Entrance Option

 In addition to meeting the general admission requirements, applicants must also satisfy the following criteria: